Abhi-coder-crypto/plotv4/replit.md

   - Classification badges (blue for Inquiry, orange for Important) in leads table
   - Admin-only visibility of "Added By" column for oversight and tracking
   - Integration of LeadInterest with BuyerInterest for comprehensive tracking
-- **Call Logging System**: Salespersons can log call activities for assigned leads with call status, duration, notes, and next follow-up dates.
+- **Call Logging System**: Salespersons can log call activities for assigned leads with call status, notes, and next follow-up dates.
+Duration field is optional.
 When logging a call with a next follow-up date, the lead's follow-up date is automatically updated.
 - **Notification System**: Real-time notification bell for salespersons showing missed follow-ups.
 Badge displays count of overdue leads, dropdown shows detailed list with lead information.
 Notifications refresh every minute and clear on logout.
-- **Analytics Dashboard**: Comprehensive analytics section for admin users with crisp, easy-to-understand visualizations:
+- **Analytics Dashboard**: Comprehensive analytics section for admin users with crisp, business-focused visualizations:
   - Overview metrics cards showing conversion rate, total revenue, active leads, and average response time
-  - Monthly performance line chart tracking leads, conversions, and revenue trends
+  - Daily and monthly performance charts tracking leads, conversions, and revenue trends
-  - Lead source distribution pie chart showing channel effectiveness
+  - Lead source distribution analysis showing channel effectiveness
-  - Top performers bar chart comparing salesperson conversions and revenue
+  - Plot category performance metrics
+  - Recent activity timeline for monitoring business operations
   - Date range filtering (Today, This Week, This Month, Last 3/6 Months)
   - Export functionality for analytics data (CSV/Excel)
   - Secure admin-only access with explicit role checking and automatic redirects
+  - Separated from team performance tracking for clarity - team member details are in the dedicated Performance section
 - **Navigation Structure**: Admin navigation includes Dashboard, Leads, Analytics, Performance, Credentials, Projects & Plots, and Settings.
 Salesperson navigation shows Dashboard, My Leads, and Plots only.
 - **Data Export**: CSV/Excel export functionality for filtered lead data and analytics reports.